Rohan-Raidani/ApplicationProjectXeta/README.md

 # ApplicationProjectXeta

 ## Description
 ApplicationProjectXeta is an Android application developed using Kotlin and XML.
-It is designed to [briefly describe the purpose or main features of your app].

 ## Features
 1. Opens with a splash activity featuring a progress bar.